Bekahlmc/Ranking-Safest-Private-Planes/README.md

 ## The Dataset

 This project uses the dataset Aviation Accident Database & Synopses, up to 2023, which can be found in the `Data` folder in this repository.
-Each entry in this dataset represents either an incident or an accident
+This dataset was provided by National Transportation Safety Board, and each entry in this dataset represents either an incident or an accident.